rn1hd/rn1hd/README.md

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

-- I consider **[uAdmin documentation](https://uadmin-docs.readthedocs.io/en/latest/)** as my greatest professional achievement where around 90% coverage of an entirety until version 0.7.4 is under my control.
-Almost all applications circulating within the previous company I worked at uses uAdmin tech stack.
-Imagine what the software developer’s experience would be without uAdmin documentation.
+- I consider presenting my finished **Purchase Request Information System** internal web application project in **[Department of Labor and Employment](https://ncr.dole.gov.ph/)** as my greatest professional achievement because I have met what they are expecting from me.

 #### **Who was your favorite manager and why?**